 This exchange visits included 10 TB management staff from Malawi, Mozambique and Zambia, in an interactive learning experience in the health facilities and TB management units of Rwanda National Tuberculosis Programme, namely the MDR-TB treatment facilities, the National Tuberculosis Reference Laboratory, and district MDR-TB management units.
-By the end of the training, SATBHSS project country representatives identified national gaps in current training curricula, and provided insights on the needs and way forward (clinical and laboratory) and documented some gaps faced by the Rwanda PMDT program as a lesson learnt.
-They also identified gaps in target programmatic areas and how these can be further strengthened.
+By the end of the training, SATBHSS project country representatives identified national gaps in current training curricula, and provided insights on the needs and way forward (clinical and laboratory) and documented some gaps programmatic areas and how these can be further strengthened.
 A draft concept of the composition training curriculum was developed.